-Additional information regarding the assets transferred to IPR as a part of the License Transfer can be found in the Notes to Financial Statements including Transactions With Iowa Public Radio, Inc., Capital Assets and Lease Commitments.
+Additional information regarding the assets transferred to IPR as a part of the License Transfer can be found in the Notes to Financial Statements including Transactions With the University of Iowa, Transactions With Iowa Public Radio, Inc., Cash, Cash Equivalents and Investments, Endowment, Capital Assets and Lease Commitments.

-14. SUBSEQUENT EVENTS
+13. SUBSEQUENT EVENTS